-The current cohort (Cohort #2) has 22 incumbent workers.
-Cohort #1 graduated 2021, and 24 out of the 25 students passed their licensing and examination and are transitioning over to the workforce.
-11 out of the students were from AHLM and Dameron Hospital.
+The current cohort (Cohort #3) has 25 incumbent workers among the four participating hospitals.
+Cohort #2 graduated in 2022 and a total of 20 out of the 22 students passed their licensing examination and are transitioning over to the workforce.
+In Cohort #2, 11 out of the 20 graduates were from AHLM and Dameron Hospital.